ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-3-3-5.png)

-      Click **Next** and on the **Review** page of the wizard, verify the information.
+      Click **Next**.
+On the next page, review all the information.
 See screenshot below.

       ![alt tag](./images/section-3-3-6.png)

       Lastly, click **Create** to start model training.
-Model training will take a few minutes to complete.
+This step will take a few minutes to complete.
 Be patient and grab a coffee or a cookie.

       You can view the status of the model in the **Models** page as shown in the screenshot below.